MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Introduction and Motivation

 With the evolution of hardware and software technologies, the latest mobile phones are becoming increasingly powerful intelligent devices.
 This allows the researchers to bring machine intelligence from cloud-based data centers to mobile or edge devices.
 The idea is to preserve data privacy by keeping sensitive data on the users' device.
-Additionally, on-device personalisation of models not only mitigates privacy risks but also enhances model performance by adapting to users' voices.
+Additionally, on-device personalization of models not only mitigates privacy risks but also enhances model performance by adapting to users' voices.
 However, implementing such functionalities on mobile devices is limited by factors such as CPU speed, memory, and storage availability, as well as the quality of on-device training data due to the use of cheap sensor hardware.
-As a result, training end-to-end automatic speech recognition (ASR) models on lightweight systems is a challenge in itself.
+As a result, training end-to-end ASR models on lightweight systems is a challenge in itself.

 A wide range of real-world problems can benefit from on-device training of ASR models on mobile phones.
 For instance, it can facilitate the adaptation of the user's voice for voice-controlled home automation or assistive technologies for individuals with speech impairments \cite{disorderedspeech_personalization}.
-Training large ASR models can be challenging due to resource bottlenecks on mobile devices.
 The idea of resource-aware on-device training is critical in enabling the training of models on devices with limited computational resources.
-To address this issue, we propose a resource-aware sub-model based approach for training ASR models on mobile phones, that takes into account the available resources on the devices.
+To address this issue, we propose a resource-aware sub-model-based approach for training ASR models on mobile phones, that takes into account the available resources on the devices.
 This paper provides a comprehensive overview of our resource-aware on-device training methodology for ASR models.
-We conduct experiments which considers device specifications such as RAM, CPU utilisation, and training time across various brands of mobile phones.
+We conduct experiments which consider device specifications such as RAM, CPU utilization, and training time across various brands of mobile phones.
 We present our findings from training the model with various accents on the device over a baseline model to mimic real-life scenarios.
 Our findings also include the impact of tuning training parameters on the accuracy of the ASR model.
+Another important aspect of the training process is determining the stopping criteria as indiscriminate continuation can lead to overfitting and corruption of the model weights.
+We also incorporated the available battery percentage and the lower memory threshold in the mobile phones to make the decision.
+In summary, our approach offers a practical solution for effectively training ASR models on mobile devices.